When Sudan, the last male Northern white rhino, died on March 19 at the age of 45, so did any hopes of his species continuing.

 Can Scientists Revive the Northern White Rhino?

-Veterinarians have also been using IVF science for animals for the same period of time.
-According to Tufts, IVF is commonly used in the cattle industry to breed robust herds by creating embryos using eggs from the best dairy-producing cows.
+Veterinarians have also been using IVF for animals for the same period of time.
+According to Tufts, it is commonly used in the cattle industry to breed robust herds by creating embryos using eggs from the best dairy-producing cows.
 In fact, bovine IVF is now used at a scale comparable to human IVF (millions of newborns), according to the journal Reproduction.

 So, in theory, it should be possible to combine Sudan’s sperm with an egg from a living female Northern white rhino, creating an embryo that would save the subspecies by creating a new generation.